Disclosure: Items included in this post were complimentary for review purposes. The opinions expressed are are strictly my own.

 It’s no secret that we love crafting.
-I’ve been sharing arts & craft projects of my own from the very start of this site and, after becoming a mom, numerous kid friendly projects too.
-So, when eeBoo offered us a chance to play with some of their toys & craft supplies?
+I’ve been sharing arts and craft projects of my own from the very start of this site and, after becoming a mom, numerous kid friendly projects too.
+So, when eeBoo offered us a chance to play with some of their toys and craft supplies?
 Yes, please!

 I requested a couple of items and we received those plus much more.
 If you follow me on Instagram, you might recall I described opening the box like going through Mary Poppins’s bag.
 It was amazing. eeBoo kindly sent us a sketch book, colored pencils, oil pastels, pipe cleaners, pom poms, popsicle sticks, specialty papers, scissors, large sheets of felt, etc – pretty much everything a little artist could dream of.

 My son has been nonstop crafting and creating as fast as his imagination will take him.

 - He made several drawings in his new sketch book using the colored pencils, and experimented with the oil pastels.

 - Drew a “scary face”, cut it out and added a pipe cleaner to make a mask.